Skip to main content

 Scope and Contents

-The Lamont Montgomery Bowers Collection spans the years 1876-1937 and consists of thirty-two boxes containing letters, business records and papers, photographs, newspaper clippings, and assorted miscellaneous items.
-The collection represents a major portion of the mass of information generated and accumulated by Bowers throughout his ninety-two years.
-The bulk of the material is concentrated in the years 1878-1930 and corresponds to the years of greatest activity in Bowerss business career beginning with his move to Omaha.
+The Lamont Montgomery Bowers Collection spans the years 1876-1937 and consists of letters, business records and papers, photographs, newspaper clippings, and assorted miscellaneous items.
+The bulk of the material is concentrated in the years 1878-1930 and corresponds to the years of greatest activity in Bowers' business career beginning with his move to Omaha.
 During this period, papers were accumulated related to Bowerss real estate business in Nebraska, the various enterprises he managed for John D. Rockefeller, his other investments in real estate and securities, the L.M.
 Bowers Roofing Company, and the L.M.
 Bowers Anchor Company, as well as personal papers dealing with family and friends.

 The Bowers collection is potentially a valuable source for historical inquiries of various types.
 A biographer of Lamont Montgomery Bowers will have to go through the entire collection.
 The papers dealing with the Rockefeller Enterprises provide new insight into the way Rockefeller organized his businesses, particularly the role of upper middle management.
 Labor historians will be interested in the section containing Bowerss papers during his years with the Colorado Fuel and Iron Company.
 Social historians will find the papers pertaining to Bowerss personal life and his years in Nebraska full of valuable information including contemporary accounts of the impact of such important events as the construction of railroads in central New York.
 Even the ephemeral material contains invaluable information for the reconstruction of price indexes during the last quarter of the nineteenth century.
 Although it is impossible to predict the emphases of future historians, it is safe to say that the Bowers collection is an important addition to the literature available to historians with a broad range of interests.